belajarpowershell/kubernetes-lab/k3s-lab-setup/100-alpine1/113-generate-user-data-multipleVM.md

 #### Lessons Learnt

-The MAC addresses for a newly created Hyper-V VM is not generated until its started at least once.
+- The MAC addresses for a newly created Hyper-V Virtual Machine is not generated until its started at least once.
+- the `meta-data` and`vendor-data` while empty must exist.